xandout/CustomCerts/README.md

 First you need to get a certificate

-`echo -n | openssl s_client -connect google.com:443 | sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p' > google.pem`
+`echo -n | openssl s_client -showcerts -connect google.com:443`

+You will want to copy the last certificate, including `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` into a file such as googleca.pem

 Next you will want to store it into a truststore, this will create one of "cacerts" doesn't exist.